 Renee Capozzola is a conservation-oriented, award-winning underwater photographer who specializes in wide angle and split-level images.
 Her work is an intriguing combination of artistic talent honed through oil painting during her youth and a professional background in biology.

 As a Southern California native, the ocean has always been a large part of her life.
 Since she started scuba diving in 2004, she has been to some of the most remote parts of the world and developed a true appreciation for marine organisms with her diversified travels.
 Renee believes that striking images help increase awareness of our fragile marine ecosystems and encourage others to help protect our oceans.

-To that end, her images have won over fifty prestigious international awards, some of which include "Underwater Photographer of the Year 2021" in the Underwater Photographer of the Year competition, the "Female Fifty Fathoms Award" from Blancpain through the 2021 Ocean Photography Awards, "USA Photographer of the Year" in the 2019 World Shootout, the David Doubilet Award of Excellence in the Portfolio category of the 2020 Ocean Geographic Pictures of the Year, first place in the 2022 Ocean Art Photo Competition, first place in the 2022, 2019, and 2017 Ocean Geographic Pictures of the Year, first place in the 2021 and 2019 United Nations World Oceans Day Photo Competitions, first place in the 2018 Big Picture Natural World Photography Competition, and the Best In Show award at Beneath The Sea in 2017.
+To that end, her images have won over fifty prestigious international awards, some of which include "Underwater Photographer of the Year 2021" in the Underwater Photographer of the Year competition, the "Female Fifty Fathoms Award" from Blancpain through the 2021 Ocean Photography Awards, "USA Photographer of the Year" in the 2019 World Shootout, the David Doubilet Award of Excellence in the Portfolio category of the 2020 Ocean Geographic Pictures of the Year, first place in the 2023 Nature Photographer of the Year, first place in the 2022 Ocean Art Photo Competition, first place in the 2022, 2019, and 2017 Ocean Geographic Pictures of the Year, first place in the 2021 and 2019 United Nations World Oceans Day Photo Competitions, first place in the 2018 Big Picture Natural World Photography Competition, and the Best In Show award at Beneath The Sea in 2017.